Renfro Valley Gatherin': Format

 The Gatherin' program lasts a half-hour.
 The program begins with an opening hymn (sung by a choir, which includes audience members during live performances, accompanied by a reed organ), followed by an advertisement for upcoming events at the Renfro Valley Entertainment Center; this is followed by a listing of listeners' birthdays and anniversaries (limited to those 75 years or older or married 50 years or longer).
 The remainder of the program is themed, with the host reading short stories and monologues between folk, gospel and old-time country music performed by the show's house band.
 Most songs are vocal; an instrumental will sometimes close out the show.
 Other than the ad for the entertainment center, there are no commercials, nor is there any space for local stations to insert their own advertisements.

 Prior to 2011, the show was produced as a live stage performance.
-The current incarnation of the program is recorded entirely in a studio up to two months ahead of its air date and features studio recorded music, with almost all of it selected from a very limited playlist of approximately ten songs (most of which feature the host's wife, Pam Perry Combs, on lead vocals).
-The live version of the show is scheduled to return in May 2013.
+The current incarnation of the program is recorded entirely in a studio up to two months ahead of its air date and features studio recorded music.